cintiadr/blog/content/post/build-as-code.md

 date = "2018-02-21T20:00:00+11:00"
 +++

-You probably hear the expression 'build as code' and 'infrastructure as code', and I must admit they are my pet peeves.
+You've probably heard the expressions 'build as code' and 'infrastructure as code', and I must admit they are my pet peeves.

 They are terribly misnamed, and I'm sure I'm not the only one thinking like that.